dkd/indoctrinatr-tools/README.md

     ```
    After installation verify if you have a working `indoctrinatr` shell command.

+### LaTeX Requirements

+dirtree for the template documentation

 ## Usage

 Replace `project_name` with the name of your Template Pack: